singularityhub/singularity-hpc/docs/getting_started/developer-guide.rst

     $ shpc install python

-The module folder will be generated, with the structure discussed in the USer Guide.
+The module folder will be generated, with the structure discussed in the User Guide.
 Currently, any new install will re-pull the container only if the hash is different, and only re-create the module otherwise.

 Contributing Registry Recipes